top of page

 Residual Solvent

-Residual solvents refers to solvents used to extract cannabis that may still remain after the solvent purging process.
+Residual solvents refer to solvents used to extract cannabis that may still remain after the solvent-purging process.

 Retailer